postmanlabs/collection-format-docs/README.md

 ## Tech stack

-This Docs is built using ReactJS, GatsbyJS Framework and styled components for styling.
+This Docs are built using ReactJS, GatsbyJS Framework, and styled components for styling.

 ## How to get started